 She also spent two days over the weekend of Oct.
 8 and 9 hosting a Bike Swap at the Potato House in downtown Williams Lake where she would take in bikes outgrown or unused for repurposing or recycling and give away bikes for free.

 Forbes said she gave away 25 bikes over the two days.

 The Active Transportation Williams Lake and Go By Bike Williams Lake also hosted a Seniors on Wheels event at the Seniors Recreation Centre to engage with seniors about cycling.

 Volunteers met with seniors to talk about cycling, what barriers might prevent some of them from cycling and then hosted an e-bike demo ride opportunity, with a couple of volunteers bringing bikes of their own and Spectra Power Sports bringing some of the e-bike models they have in stock.

-Over the two weeks, 122 people registered online to participate in Go By Bike Williams Lake and collectively, logged over 4,528 km which resulted in an estimated savings of 982 kilograms in greenhouse gas emissions.
+Over the two weeks, 122 people registered online to participate in Go By Bike Williams Lake and collectively, logged over 4,528 km in 611 trips which resulted in an estimated savings of 982 kilograms in greenhouse gas emissions.